2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 After attempting to run a later step, we realized that another necessary part of the installation was setting up the NCBI COG database:

     anvi-setup-ncbi-cogs

-In addition, sra-tools is required to download SAGs:

-    conda install -c bioconda sra-tools

 # Downloading data